 A social work licensing practice exam is available in the School of Social Work, 5447 Woodward Ave.
 WSU alumni & students interested in taking this practice exam must complete the below form to set up an appointment time.
 The practice exam can take up to four hours to complete.
 This practice exam is for use in the Social Work building only and cannot be checked out of the building.
 MUST show ONECARD.
 This will be available starting in May.

 The Winter 2017 Practice exam lab hours will be Monday, Wednesday, and Friday from 11:30AM to 3:30PM.

 Please reserve your space by submitting this form.
-After filling out the form you will recieve a phone call to set up an appointment, filling out the form is not the same as having an appointment, after you fill out the form you must wait for a phone call.
-You can expect to recieve a phone call in 1-2 business days.
+After filling out the form you will receive a phone call to set up an appointment, filling out the form is not the same as having an appointment, after you fill out the form you must wait for a phone call.
+You can expect to receive a phone call in 1-2 business days.

 The Wayne State University School of Social Work Office of Continuing Education & Professional Development offers licensing preparation workshops in the fall and spring.
 See website for details, fees, registration information along with helpful tips and resources regarding successful exam completion at http://socialwork.wayne.edu/continuing-education/licensing.php.